brittanyarthur/SentimentAnalysis/README.md

 1 Handling the word “not”
 -----------------------
 The word 'not' is always a modifier to some other word.
 When 'not' encountered, we want to know what the respondent meant to apply it to.
 The Stanford Tagger is used to label words in the sentence after 'not' until it encounters the predicted subject of 'not'.
-It will look through words that fall into “linker” categories, as I call them, until it finds a word that is *not* a “connector”.
+It will look through words that fall into “connector” categories, as I call them, until it finds a word that is *not* a “connector”.
 A word is a “connector” if its part of speech is used to express a relationship between two other words.

 Not will be applied to words coming after it - nouns and adjectives.